- ART

 Open for recess: Mini-maker space, board games, building activities... and reading.

-Monday, Tuesday - lunch recess, no book checkouts
+Tuesday, Friday - lunch recess, no book checkouts

-Wednesday, Thursday, Friday - morning recess/lunch recess.
+Monday, Wednesday, Thursday, - morning recess/lunch recess.

-Family checkout right after school: Wednesdays, Thursdays, Fridays
+Family checkout right after school: Wednesdays, Thursdays

 All families are welcome to create a library account for adult checkout.